Wrestling: Modern international disciplines

-Wrestling disciplines, as defined by UWW, are broken down into two categories: International wrestling disciplines and folk wrestling disciplines.
-UWW currently recognizes six wrestling disciplines in all.
-Three are Olympic disciplines: Greco-Roman wrestling, men's freestyle wrestling and female wrestling (i.e. women's freestyle wrestling).
-The other three are amateur pankration, belt wrestling alysh and beach wrestling.
+Wrestling disciplines, as defined by UWW, are broken down into two categories: international wrestling disciplines and folk wrestling disciplines.
+Three are Olympic disciplines: Greco-Roman wrestling, men's freestyle wrestling and women's freestyle wrestling.
+UWW also sanctions associated styles: grappling, amateur pankration, belt wrestling alysh, pahlavani wrestling, beach wrestling, and African wrestling.
+Sambo was given status as an international style in 1966 by FILA, UWW's predecessor.

-Greco-Roman
+Greco-Roman wrestling

-Greco-Roman is an international discipline and one of two wrestling disciplines featured in the Olympic Games.
+Greco-Roman (GR) is an international discipline and one of two wrestling disciplines featured in the Olympic Games.
 This form of wrestling prioritizes upper body attacks, with an emphasis on explosive "high amplitude" throws.
 Under the Greco-Roman ruleset, it is forbidden to attack the opponent below the belt in the execution of any action (restricting holds, trips, and active but not passive usage of the legs).
 Points are allotted on the basis of throw amplitude, exposure of an opponent's back to the mat and opponent passivity.
 A Greco-Roman wrestler may instantly win a match by holding both of an opponent's scapula to the mat (known as a "fall").
 A well known Greco-Roman wrestler is Alexander Karelin from Russia.

 Freestyle wrestling

-Freestyle wrestling is an international discipline and one of two wrestling disciplines featured in the Olympic Games, for both men and women.
+Freestyle wrestling (FS, WW) is an international discipline and one of two wrestling disciplines featured in the Olympic Games, for both men and women.
 This style allows the use of the wrestler's or his opponent's legs in offense and defense.
 Freestyle wrestling has its origins in catch-as-catch-can wrestling and awards points on the basis of throw amplitude, exposure of an opponent's back to the mat and opponent passivity.
-A Freestyle wrestler may instantly win a match by holding both of an opponent's scapula to the mat (known as a "fall").
-This form of wrestling has some similarities with American scholastic and collegiate wrestling with Freestyle wrestling having a greater emphasis on throw amplitude.
-Female athletes participate at the American college/university level under the Olympic Freestyle ruleset in contrast to their male counterparts who wrestle under the American folkstyle/collegiate wrestling ruleset.
+A freestyle wrestler may instantly win a match by holding both of an opponent's scapula to the mat (known as a "fall").
+This form of wrestling is similar to American scholastic and collegiate wrestling with freestyle wrestling having a greater emphasis on throw amplitude.
+Collegiate women's wrestling uses two rulesets, freestyle in the NCAA and standard collegiate in the NCWA.

+Submission wrestling

+Submission Wrestling incorporates techniques and holds from a variety of wrestling disciplines.
+Grappling is divided into two styles: no-gi and gi.
+In no-gi (GNG), athletes wear shorts and a compression shirt called a rashguard.
+In gi grappling (GWG), athletes wear a kimono or gi.
+The goal of the sport is to take down and control the opponent on the ground and potentially win a submission using chokes and joint locks.

 Amateur pankration

-Pankration, from the Greek words pan and kratos and meaning "all of power", is a world heritage martial art which was introduced to the Ancient Olympic Games in 648 BC.
+Pankration (PK), from the Greek words pan and kratos and meaning "all of power", is a world heritage martial art which was introduced to the Ancient Olympic Games in 648 BC.
 Modern amateur pankration is a form of mixed martial arts (MMA) that incorporates techniques from multiple systems.
-Matches are fought with both grappling holds and by striking techniques.
+Matches are fought with both grappling and striking techniques.